Punk rock: United Kingdom

-Alongside thirteen original songs that would define classic punk rock, the Clash's debut had included a cover of the recent Jamaican reggae hit "Police and Thieves".
+The Clash's debut had included a cover of the recent Jamaican reggae hit "Police and Thieves".
 Other first wave bands such as the Slits and new entrants to the scene like the Ruts and the Police interacted with the reggae and ska subcultures, incorporating their rhythms and production styles.
 The punk rock phenomenon helped spark a full-fledged ska revival movement known as 2 Tone, centered on bands such as the Specials, the Beat, Madness, and the Selecter.
 In July, the Sex Pistols' third single, "Pretty Vacant", reached number six and Australia's the Saints had a top-forty hit with "This Perfect Day".

 In September, Generation X and the Clash reached the top forty with, respectively, "Your Generation" and "Complete Control".
 X-Ray Spex's "Oh Bondage Up Yours!" did not chart, but it became a requisite item for punk fans.
 The BBC banned "Oh Bondage Up Yours!" due to its controversial lyrics.
 In October, the Sex Pistols hit number eight with "Holidays in the Sun", followed by the release of their first and only "official" album, Never Mind the Bollocks, Here's the Sex Pistols.
 Inspiring yet another round of controversy, it topped the British charts.
 In December, one of the first books about punk rock was published: The Boy Looked at Johnny, by Julie Burchill and Tony Parsons.